DevSrSouza/KotlinBukkitAPI/README.md

 simpleCommand("cooldown") {
   if(sender is Player) {
     val player = sender as Player
-    val time = list.missingTime(player) // this return the missing time to expire in seconds or null if dont have the value in list if(time == null) {
+    val time = list.missingTime(player) // this return the missing time to expire in seconds or null if don't have the value in list if(time == null) {
       player.sendMessage("Hi, welcome my friend.
 Take this diamonds :3") player.inventory.addItem(ItemStack(Material.DIAMOND))
     } else {
       // add(element: E, expireTime: Int, onExpire: OnExipereBlock<E>? = null)
       list.add(player, 60) {
-        player.sendMessage("hey, now you can get diamonds again :D") }
+        player.sendMessage("Hey, now you can get diamonds again :D") }
-      player.sendMesage("Hi, wait $time seconds to use this command again") }
+      player.sendMesage("Hi, wait $time seconds before using this command!")
+    }
   }
 }